 Cracks in Bakelite Telephones

-On 300 series British vintage Bakelite telephones a very common place for the Bakelite case of the telephone to be damaged is on the back right hand side of the case (see picture to the left).
+On 300 series British vintage Bakelite GPO telephones a very common place for the Bakelite case of these vintage

+telephones to be damaged is on the back right hand side of the telephone case (see phone picture to the left).

 Always check your vintage telephone carefully for these cracks.
 This type of damage makes a massive difference to the buying or selling value of an antique Bakelite telephone.
 Damage to the bakelite can make a GPO phone only worth 15% of the value of a "Grade A" telephone.